 - Submit annual reports (MS-965, Actual Use Report, MS-965P, Project and Miscellaneous Receipts, and MS-965S, Record of Checks). - Make deposits and payments or expenditures in compliance with the Act 655.
-Failure to do so may result in not receiving allocations from PENNDOT until all discrepancies are resolved. - Submit the Pennsylvania Department of Community and Economic Development's (DCED) Report of Elected and Appointed Officials by January 31st and the Survey of Financial Condition by March 15th. - Ensure resolution of all Contractor Responsibility Program (CRP) holds and blocks imposed by the Department of Revenue and the Department of Labor and Industry.
+Failure to do so may result in not receiving allocations from PENNDOT until all discrepancies are resolved. - Submit the Pennsylvania Department of Community and Economic Development's (DCED) Report of Elected and Appointed Officials by January 31st and the Survey of Financial Condition by March 15th. - Ensure resolution of all Contractor Responsibility Program (CRP) holds and blocks imposed by the Department of Revenue and the Department of Labor and Industry. - Ensure resolution of all reimbursements required as a result of audits performed by the Department of the Auditor General or monitoring reviews performed by the Department of Transportation's Financial Consultants.

-Because the municipality failed to file documents and information timely as noted above, the municipality did not have use of the 2017 allocation for more than twenty six months and the 2018 allocation for more than fourteen months.
+Because the municipality failed to file documents and information timely as noted above, the municipality did not have use of the 2017 allocation for more than sixteen months and the 2018 allocation for more than four months.
 Furthermore, had the allocations been received timely, money may have been available for investment purposes, potentially earning interest income which could have been used for road maintenance and repairs.